open-component-model/ocm/docs/ocm/model.md

-There are several elements in a [component descriptor](#component-descriptor), which can be used to compose the artefact set finally described by a component versions.
+There are several elements in a [component descriptor](#component-descriptor), which can be used to compose the artefact set finally described by a component version.

-- elements to directly describe an [artefact](#artefacts) as part of the component descriptor.
+- elements, which directly describe an [artefact](#artefacts) as part of the component descriptor.
 - [references](#references), which can be used to include artefact sets described by other components.

 All those descriptive elements share a common basic attribute set.
-First, such an element mut be uniquely identifiable in the context of a component version.
+First, such an element must be uniquely identifiable in the context of a component version.
 Therefore, it requires an [*Identity*](#identity).
 To be able to attach additional formal meta to such an element, which is not directly described by existing model elements, it is possible to